njadid/asynch_py/docs/builtin_models.rst

 Here, the array of parameters is named *vals* (simply as an abbreviation).
 The input parameters of the system are extracted (with the conversions from *ConvertParams*), and the remaining parameters are calculated, and saved into the corresponding index in *params*.

-In the routine *InitRoutines*, the Runge-Kutta solver is selected based upon whether an explicit or implicit method is requested:
+In the routine :code:`InitRoutines`, the Runge-Kutta solver is selected based upon whether an explicit or implicit method is requested:

 ::